informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 }
 ```

-##### Submodule handler
+##### Submodule dispatcher

 > This section is very much a work in progress, as further investigation into what
-> a production-ready implementation of the `ctx` parameter of the top-level handler
+> a production-ready implementation of the `ctx` parameter of the top-level dispatcher
 > is required.
 As such, implementors should feel free to disregard the recommendations
 > below, and are encouraged to come up with amendments to this ADR to better capture
 > the actual requirements.

 Each submodule is responsible for dispatching the messages it is given to the appropriate
-handler processing function and, if successful, pass the resulting data to the persistance
+message processing function and, if successful, pass the resulting data to the persistance
 function defined in the previous section.

-To this end, the submodule should define an enumeration of all handlers messages, in order
+To this end, the submodule should define an enumeration of all messages, in order
-for the top-level submodule handler to dispatch them.
-Such a definition for the ICS 002 Client
+for the top-level submodule dispatcher to forward them to the appropriate processor.
-submodule is given below.
+Such a definition for the ICS 002 Client submodule is given below.

 ```rust
 pub enum ClientMsg<CD: ClientDef> {